guettli/learning-kubernetes-log/README.md

 This means PersistentVolumne and PVC exist, but this is not needed if you write cloud-native applications.

+---

+vscode has Kubernetes YAML support.
+Even with auto-complete.
+Nice.

 # January 2022

 [Stackoverflow: kube-apiserver: constantly 5 to 10% CPU: Although there is no single request](https://stackoverflow.com/questions/70592752/kube-apiserver-constantly-5-to-10-cpu-although-there-is-no-single-request)